ChatGPT and Gemini AI interfaces side by side with JavaScript code flowing between them

 Googleable isn't enough.
 Be citeable with cite-met.

 Scan your site now.
-Deploy the fix when you are ready.
+Deploy to cite-met when you're ready.

 Free scan.
 No signup.